PEREGRINE PULP

 QUIRKY SPELLINGS and MISSPELLINGS

-Center is the middle point or the basketball player (typically the tallest on the team) who tends to take jump balls.
+Center is the middle point or the basketball player (typically the tallest on the team) who tends to take jump balls and so easily rejects your lay-up attempts.
 Centre is a place where specified activity is concentrated.
 Deal with it.

 PUNCTUATION